mrreband/clr/README.md

 ### CLR Scalar-Valued Functions for Regular Expressions

 `regex.Replace (@TextString, @RegexPattern, @ReplaceString)`
+- returns a new string with the matched pattern replaced

 ```sql
 SELECT regex.Replace('This     is   a     test', '\s+', ' ') as Result